vinyldns/vinyldns/modules/docs/src/main/tut/portal/manage-records.md

 section: "portal_menu"
 ---
 ## Manage Records <a id="managingRecords"></a>
+There are currently two ways to manage records in the VinylDNS portal.
+This covers managing individual records through their associated zone.
+To manage multiple records, possibly across zones, you can use the [Batch Change](batch-changes) area of the portal.

-In the *Manage Records* tab in your zone, you can create, update, and delete existing records.
+To manage records in a zone go to the *Zones* section of the portal and select the *View* button that corresponds with the zone you want to manage.
+The *Manage Records* tab will be the active tab by default.
+Once you are in the *Manage Records* tab of the zone, you can create, update, and delete existing records.
 ![Zone Records in Manage Records tab screenshot](../img/portal/zone-records.png){: .screenshot}

 ### To create a record